Edited by Andrew Garrod, Robert Kilkenny and Christina Gómez.

-- Read the eBook via the Egan Library (Ebrary collection, login with UAS username/password)
+- Read the eBook via the Egan Library (Ebook Academic collection, requires login with UAS username/password for off-campus users)

 - Christina Gomez, co-editor of Mixed and Professor of Liberal Arts at the School of the Art Institute of Chicago (SAIC)will visit the Juneau Campus in November 2016.
-During her visit she will meet with several UAS classes, provide a faculty workshop on strategies for diversity and inclusion in the classroom, serve as a panelist in the UAS Power and Place Symposium and provide a keynote lecture in the Egan Library.
+During her visit she will meet with several UAS classes, participate and present at the UAS Power and Privilege Symposium and provide a keynote lecture in the Egan Library.
 See the events tab for details.

 ABOUT THE BOOK:

 Mixed: Multiracial College Students Tell Their Life Stories presents engaging and incisive first-person experiences of what it is like to be multiracial in what is supposedly a postracial world.
 Bringing together twelve essays by college students who identify themselves as multiracial, this book considers what this identity means in a reality that occasionally resembles the post-racial dream of some and at other times recalls a familiar world of racial and ethnic prejudice.